Skip to main content

 Things to talk about: Are some leaves bigger than others?
 Do they change shape as they grow, or only their size?
 How do leaves benefit trees?
 How many different colors can real leaves be?

-This page titled 2.1: Textbook Objectives is shared under a not declared license and was authored, remixed, and/or curated by Kelvin Seifert & Rosemary Sutton (Global Text Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: Textbook Objectives is shared under a not declared license and was authored, remixed, and/or curated by Kelvin Seifert & Rosemary Sutton (Global Text Project) via source content that was edited to the style and standards of the LibreTexts platform.